 Helmet: By law all riders in Tennessee must wear a helmet while on a motorcycle.
 A helmet is the most essential motorcycle safety gear a rider can use to protect themselves from life-threatening head injuries in case of an accident.

 Some drivers may also wish to use earplugs to protect their hearing, however, this could be problematic as some riders may then be unable to hear important sirens or horns.
 It may be best to choose a helmet that might also dull down the sound of your motorcycles roaring engine rather than wear earplugs while riding.
-If you have been injured in a motorcycle accident and you're looking for a trusted motorcycle accident attorney in Knoxville contact Greg Coleman Law today.
+If you have been injured in a motorcycle accident and you're looking for a Knoxville personal injury lawyer, contact Greg Coleman Law today.

 Ph: (865) 247-0080